Garden Opener's Guidance Pack

 Remember, it is your garden and you are doing a service by opening it to the public for charity.
 Some days there will be a flood of visitors; on others for no apparent reason hardly any; and then of course the weather can work against you.
 Do not be concerned about numbers.
 And do, please, enjoy your opening day.
 We are, for one, incredibly appreciative of your hard work.
 Thank you for opening your garden with Scotland’s Gardens Scheme.

 If you need anything, please consult the Scotland’s Gardens Scheme team who are there to help you, either you district volunteer or ring us at the office.

-This document was last updated in July 2017.
+This page was last updated April 2019.